knownorigin/NonFungibleToken/README.md

 We welcome contributions, revisions, and feedback.
 Heavily based off of [Decentraland's generic implementation](https://github.com/decentraland/land/blob/master/contracts/BasicNFT.sol).

-~Shameless plug~: built for use in [Dharma](https://dharma.io), a protocol for generic tokenized debt issuance and fundraising on blockchains supporting requisite smart contract functionality (i.e. EVM blockchains).
-[Join us on our chat](https://chat.dharma.io) for any technical or general questions.

 We use truffle for deployment, testing, and development, and use [Typescript](https://www.typescriptlang.org/) for testing and deployment.

 ### Setup